 A cerebral aneurysm is a weak area in the wall of an artery in the brain.
 The weakened wall often stretches and swells outward, forming a bubble-shaped area on one side of the vessel.
 Without treatment, the aneurysm can rupture and bleed.

 Cerebral aneurysm coiling: A neuro-interventional radiologist inserts a catheter into the artery and threads it into the aneurysm.
-Platinum coils are inserted into the aneurysm to cause a blood clot to form, which seals off the aneurysm.
+Fine platinum coils are inserted into the aneurysm to cause a blood clot to form, which seals off the aneurysm.
 Metal stents may be used to keep the coils in place.

 Clipping: A neurosurgeon performs a craniotomy and locates the aneurysm in the brain.
 A tiny metal clip is placed across the neck of the aneurysm to stop blood flow into the aneurysm and prevent it from rupturing.

 St. Mary’s Medical Center provides many diagnostic services for patients with neurological disorders and injury.

 The Neurovascular Lab uses transcranial doppler ultrasound and carotid duplex scans to assess the risk of stroke.
 Transcranial doppler ultrasound is a safe, non-invasive technology for measuring blood flow velocities (speed) in the brain.
 Carotid duplex scan is a non-invasive ultrasound to measure the flow of blood through the arteries of the neck to the brain.